November 29

 Instead of agonizing over this, let’s move on and evaluate what went wrong.
 People fail the CPA Exam because they have:

-You may be working full time, busy taking care of kids, and other commitments that eat away the time for proper CPA Exam preparation.
+You may be working full-time, busy taking care of kids, and other commitments that eat away at the time for proper CPA Exam preparation.
 Totally understandable.

 Did you fail to complete all the coursework before the exam?
-Or did you finish, but it’s more like skimming without real understanding toward the later chapters?
+Or did you finish, but it’s more like skimming without really understanding the later chapters?

 If the answer is yes, then great — you’ve identified one of the reasons, and you can work on this to greatly improve your odds in the next attempt.